 Pure Luxe by KFT provides private charters and land packages since India doesn’t have an Air Bubble pact with Iceland.

-For details about Iceland visa for Indians, click here.
+For details about Iceland visas for Indians, click here.

 While the UK has not lifted the ban on Indian travellers, you can still visit the nation if you have stayed in Iceland for more than ten days.
 In other words, it means that if you have to enter the UK on a Tourist Visa, you need to fly to Iceland first, stay there for 10-days and then you can enter the UK border.